ral-facilities/datagateway-api/README.md

    - [requests](https://2.python-requests.org/en/master/)

 ## Setup and running the API
 The database connection needs to be set up first.
-This is set in config.json
+This is set in config.json, an example config file called `config.json.example` is provided.

 To run the API from the command line, the enviroment variable `FLASK_APP` should be set to `src/main.py`.
 Once this is